 Students should discuss regularly with their advisors, who must approve all course selections as well as provide thesis or project supervision.
 In unusual circumstances, students may change advisors only with permission of the Director of Graduate Studies.

-c) Advisement by Non-MAE faculty: Non-MAE faculty can serve as a co-advisor or as project, thesis, and dissertation committee members, provided they have a Graduate 5 School appointment.
-If appropriate to the research effort, additional members beyond the minimum number may be added.
+c) Advisement by Non-MAE faculty: Non-MAE faculty can serve as a co-advisor or as project, thesis, and dissertation committee members, provided they have an appropriate Graduate School appointment.

 All academic grievances should first be brought to the attention of the current Director of Graduate Studies.
 If the grievance is with the Director of Graduate Studies, the issue should be brought to the attention of the MAE Chair.
 A listing of policies and procedures regarding of academic grievances can be found here.